chonalchendo/fpl_analysis/README.md

 Once the Docker container is running:

-the web application can be accessed at [http://localhost:8501](http://localhost:8501)\n FastAPI can be queried directly at [http://localhost:8000](http://localhost:8000)
+the web application can be accessed at [http://localhost:8501](http://localhost:8501)\
+FastAPI can be queried directly at [http://localhost:8000](http://localhost:8000)

 ## Screenshots

+The landing page
 ![Landing Page](./images/fpl_greeting_page.png)\n

+## Screenshots

 ![Predictions Page](./images/fpl_query_result.png)

 ## Technologies Used